GorkaUrbizu/text2cor/README.md

 Sequence to Sequence Coreference Resolution for English, using a Transformer.

-Code and model available soon.
+Code and readme available soon.

-datasets not provided, you can find them at:
+datasets not provided here, you can find them at:

 - [ARRAU dataset](https://catalog.ldc.upenn.edu/LDC2013T22)